Are You A Candidate For Mohs Surgery?

 Mohs surgery is a specialized surgical technique developed by Frederic Mohs, MD, in the 1930’s.
-The procedure involves removing a skin cancer in layers.
+The procedure involves removing skin cancer in layers.
 After each layer is removed, it is examined under a microscope to determine whether residual cancer remains and, if present, the precise location.
 Additional thin layers are precisely removed until no evidence of cancer cells remain.

 Why choose Mohs Surgery?